Karma (Taylor Swift song): Background and release

 Midnights was released on October 21, 2022, via Republic Records.
-In April 2023, American trade publication Hits reported that "Karma" is set to be serviced to US radio as the album's third single, following "Anti-Hero" and "Lavender Haze".
-Mediabase affiliate AllAccess confirmed the single's release date to US hot adult contemporary radio as May 1, 2023, followed by its release to contemporary hit radio on May 2.
+"Karma" was the third pop radio single from the album, following "Anti-Hero" and "Lavender Haze", as well as the fourth single overall.
+Republic Records released "Karma" to US hot adult contemporary radio on May 1, and to US contemporary hit radio on May 2, 2023.
+On May 26, a remix of "Karma" featuring the rapper Ice Spice was made available as part of a digitally exclusive, extended Til Dawn Edition of Midnights.